 The Project Fi sim is reportedly different than other sims in that it has up to 10 virtual sims on the card.
-This means that any phone you put it in will probably have to have a firmware update (at least) to see any of the virtual sims other than the first one (which is probably T-Mobile as that is how the sim will act when insert it in a non-Fi phone).
-Unfortunately, this means that Apple would have to make changes to the I-Phone before it would be able to fully support Project Fi (which I honestly don’t see ever happening).
+This means that any phone you put it in will probably have to have a firmware update (at least) to utilize any of the virtual sims other than the first one (which is probably T-Mobile as that is how the sim will act when insert it in a non-Fi phone).
+Unfortunately, this means that the phone manufacturer (eg, Apple) would have to make changes to their phones before it would be able to fully support Project Fi (I honestly don’t see Apple ever doing that).

 Activating your Project Fi Sim

 The first thing that happens when you start the Project Fi activation process is that the Project Fi app verifies that you are using a supported phone.
 If you aren’t on a supported phone, the app stops the activation process.
 In short, you can NOT activate a Project Fi sim on an unsupported phone ( to me this means it does NOT work).

 If you are on a supported phone, the app activates service on T-Mobile using the sim’s ID and then activates the PHONE’s unique ID on the Sprint Network.

 So, I’ll just activate my sim in my friend’s Google Phone

 And now we head down the rabbit hole.
 Yes, you MAY be able to do that – BUT, you will be activating your friend’s phone on Sprint.
 This has a couple of possible side effects:

 - Your friends phone may have issues if he tries to activate Sprint service (either Sprint, Project Fi or any Sprint MVNO).

 - When you change out the sim, your phone will not be able to utilize the Sprint network.
 It will basically be a T-Mobile ONLY sim.